-Leaving the church, St. Mary bought three loaves with the alms a pilgrim had given her.
+Leaving the church, Saint Mary of Egypt bought three loaves with the alms a pilgrim had given her.
 Once she found which road led to the Jordan, she set out on her journey.
 Arriving one evening at the Church of Saint John the Baptist, she washed in the Jordan River, received Holy Communion, ate half of one of the loaves, and went to sleep on the riverbank.
 The next morning, she crossed the river and lived from that time on in the desert.
 She remained there for 47 years without ever encountering another human being or animal, living off only the bread she had left and the herbs and plants of the desert.

 During the first seventeen years, St. Mary endured physical hardship.
 Her clothes faded away to nothing more than rags, and she battled against unyielding heat and bitter cold.
 Perhaps more than this, she also faced violent assaults from the passions and the memory of her sins.
 Throwing herself on the ground, she implored the Theotokos to come to her aid.
 Protected by God, who desires nothing but that the sinner should turn to Him and live, she uprooted all the passions from her heart by means of extraordinary ascesis, and was able to turn the fire of carnal desire into a flame of divine love that made it possible for her to endure the implacable desert with joy.

 Meeting Father Zosimas